Cedar Point: After Boeckling: the George A. Roose era

-By the end of World War II, Cedar Point was in need of financial help.
+By the end of World War II, Cedar Point needed financial help.
 The wood of the Cyclone roller coaster was rotting, the boardwalk was cracked in many places, and the fishing dock was in need of repair.
 In 1946, Cedar Point's oldest still-existing ride, the Midway Carousel, was installed.
 By 1951, the Cyclone coaster was razed because of its poor condition, leaving the resort without a roller coaster.
 As the Cyclone was being removed, the Laff-in-the-Dark, Rocket Ships, and Loop-A-Plane attractions were installed.
 Cedar Point Causeway was built in 1957 and is still in use.
 The president of Cedar Point, Bernie Zeiher, was replaced by George Roose around 1958, and Emile Legros was elected chairman that same year.

 Blue Streak, built in 1964, is Cedar Point's oldest operating roller coaster.

-In the 1950s, the Pagoda Gift Shop was a post-office and the Crystal Rock Castle was turned into a maintenance shop in the late-1950s.
+In the 1950s, the Pagoda Gift Shop was a post office and the Crystal Rock Castle was turned into a maintenance shop in the late-1950s.
 In 1959, the hotels were repainted, new admission gates were installed, and over was spent to refresh Cedar Point.
 The park's first roller coaster since the Cyclone, the Wild Mouse, was built.
 The resort also got a new kind of ride, a monorail, that was the most popular ride in 1959.
 Breakers Hotel was restored and the neglected cottages were demolished.
 The Coliseum and Grand Pavilion were both painted and remodeled.
 The Crystal Rock Castle Maintenance Shop, bathhouses, and the old powerhouse were demolished, and a new $50,000 bathhouse, boiler house, and maintenance shop were built in their place.

 In the 1960s, the idea of "pay one price" season passes became common.
 On March 28, 1960, Cedar Point announced plans to transform the park into a "Disneyland" amusement center.
 Those plans fell through, however.
 Cedar Point & Lake Erie Railroad opened in 1963, transporting passengers from the middle of the park to the back.
 In 1964, Cedar Point built its oldest surviving roller coaster, the Blue Streak.
 It was named after the local high school's sports teams, the Sandusky Blue Streaks.
 Jungle Larry's Safari Island was a well-known attraction that operated from 1965 until 1994 despite the death of Jungle Larry in 1984.
 The Cedar Creek Mine Ride opened in 1969; it is currently the second oldest roller coaster at Cedar Point.